dnewbie25/Python-Quick-Reference/Guides/5_Loops.md

 ## else Statement

-Yes, you read correctly, you can use a **else** within a while loop to execute a line of code once the condition is no longer True.
+Yes, you read correctly, you can use an **else** within a while loop to execute a line of code once the condition is no longer True.

 ~~~python
 i = 1